rtidgreenberg/comms_manager/README.md

 You *SHOULD NOT* be able to receive ContactReportType on USV-7 subscriber USV-6 will be in Group 1 and USV-7 will still be in Group 3 (Verify in Admin Console in the Domain 2 logical view, click on the DP, and look at the entity info)

-Restart CCS domain 8 subscriber
+Restart C2 domain 8 subscriber

 #### Pass criteria 6:
-You *SHOULD* be receiving topics from USV-6 on the CCS subscriber USV-6 will now be in Group 1 so we are verifying that after changing the Group Partition the CCS will still be able to receive data.
+You *SHOULD* be receiving topics from USV-6 on the C2 subscriber USV-6 will now be in Group 1 so we are verifying that after changing the Group Partition the C2 will still be able to receive data.

 Change the group ID for USV-6 back to group 3
 ```